Expressive Boundedness of Authoritative DNS Response Selection: DNS Constraints and Authoritative Response Selection

 \paragraph{RFC basis.} RFC 1035 restricts DNS message size and defines truncation semantics: \begin{quote} ``Messages carried by UDP are restricted to 512 bytes\ldots Longer messages are truncated and the TC bit is set.'' \cite[\S4.2.1]{rfc1035} \end{quote}

 Additionally, resource records and RRsets are finite by construction \cite[\S3.2.1]{rfc1035}.

+\paragraph{Interpretation.} The relevant finiteness constraint is semantic rather than merely transport-level.
+DNS over TCP does not turn DNS into an open-ended stream of resource records; it carries length-prefixed DNS messages, and transfer mechanisms such as AXFR consist of discrete DNS messages rather than an unbounded RR-level semantic stream.
+Thus, TCP may change transport capacity, but it does not enlarge the resolver-visible semantic domain.

-\paragraph{Interpretation.} Because DNS responses are wire-bounded and RR encoding is finite, any authoritative response must consist of a finite set of resource records.
-Consequently, any query-time selection mechanism must choose among a finite candidate set and emit a finite outcome.
+Because DNS responses are finite protocol objects and RR encoding is finite, any authoritative response must consist of a finite DNS-admissible outcome.
+Consequently, at evaluation time, response selection operates over a finite candidate domain and emits a finite resolver-visible result.